Skip to content

 (30-40 yrs)

 • Project Owner.
-After the solar project begins operating, the project owner remotely monitors the power produced by the project digitally, and maintains the project by washing the panels with water and trimming any vegetation overgrowth typically twice annually.
+After the battery project begins operating, the project owner remotely monitors the power stored and dispatched digitally, and maintains the project by conducting scheduled inspections to maintain the project and ensure its optimal performance.

 • Landowner.
 The Landowner has no responsibility to maintain the project.